Terry Matthews: Mitel

 Matthews' first enterprise was started in collaboration with fellow Briton and Microsystems employee Michael Cowpland in 1972.
 To raise seed money for future enterprises they had planned, the pair intended to import and sell electric lawnmowers built in the UK.
-Conventionally, and from accounts by Matthews, the name Mitel is thought to be a contraction of "Mike and Terry Lawnmowers".
-However, Cowpland is quoted as saying that it stands for "Mike and Terry ELectronics".
+According to Matthews, the name Mitel was a contraction of "Mike and Terry Lawnmowers".
 This first endeavour was a fiasco; the shipping company carrying the first batch lost the container.
 When the lawnmowers finally arrived, the ground was covered with snow in the Canadian winter and no one would buy them.
 Matthews later said "That taught me a key lesson – the importance of timing.
 The shipping company lost the lawnmowers!
 By the time they showed up no-one wanted them, as you can't cut grass when it's covered with snow."

 Mitel became a technology consultancy company run from home to the various companies around Ottawa's emerging high-tech district.
 Mitel's clients included the National Research Council, the Communications Research Centre, and a handful of pioneering start-ups including SHL Systemhouse, which was later purchased by EDS and now is part of HP and Quasar Systems (now Cognos).

 Obtaining funding from a $4,000 bank loan, as well as from their own savings and a group of angel investors (notably Kent Plumley), the two developed a telephony DTMF tone receiver based on Cowpland's PhD thesis.
 This was a major advance in the technology, since they were able to sell receivers at a fraction of the cost of competing versions, while gaining returns of 1000%.
 Additionally, Mitel later became a chip manufacturer with the acquisition of the Silek foundry in Bromont, Quebec.

 Later, the pair realized that the then-new technology of microprocessors and other semiconductor devices would make a similar change in the market for small PBXs.
 The SX200 PBX launched to immense success, being cheaper to purchase, quicker to install and far more functional.
 Mitel became one of the more successful manufacturers of small PBX systems and telecom semiconductors in the world, floating on the New York Stock Exchange in 1981.

 In 1985, British Telecom bought a controlling interest in Mitel.
 Cowpland would later form the company that became Corel, and Matthews later founded Newbridge Networks.